By: Marilyn Davis

 Goals and sub-goals help us get what we want in life.
-Certainly, I had other dreams and aspirations, before my addiction took them away.
-Many of these improved my life, whether it was education, financial security, career, or better relationships with family and friends; those I could see as a goal.
+Yes, I had other dreams and aspirations before my addiction took them away.
+Many of these improved my life, whether it was education, financial security, career, or better relationships with family and friends, those I could see as a goal.